Before you fly

 We also offer a paid Unaccompanied Minors service for children aged 12 to 15.

 We’ll be there to help your child enjoy a safe, comfortable, and memorable journey from check-in through to meeting their parent or guardian at their destination.

 Children between the ages of 5 and 11 traveling alone will need to fly on an adult fare.
-This fare also applies when they travel with an older child who is under 18, as they are not old enough to be the child’s guardian.
+This fare also applies when the child travels with an older child who is under 16, as they are not old enough to be the child’s guardian.
 Children up to 11 who are traveling in a different cabin class from their parent or guardian on the same flight will also need to fly on an adult fare.
 However, they will still be considered accompanied and will not have access to our children’s lounge and special services.

 Children over 12 already fly on an adult fare and are able to fly alone without our Unaccompanied Minor service.
-However, for an extra fee, you can make a special request for our Unaccompanied Minors service for young passengers aged 12 to 15.
-The fee is USD 50 per young passenger for every leg of the journey that you‘d like us to offer the service.
+However, for an extra fee, you can make a special request for the service for young passengers aged 12 to 15.
+The fee is USD 50 per young passenger for every leg of the journey.

 If your child is transferring to another airline as part of his or her itinerary, the maximum connection time allowed is four hours.